Real Estate Investment Audit Colombia — Lynceus Law Firm

 Let's Make Your Move to Colombia Simple and Stress-Free.

-We Are Property Lawyers — What a Real Estate Investment Audit Colombia Covers
+We are Property Lawyers — What a Real Estate Investment Audit in Colombia Covers

-A real estate investment audit Colombia is a complete legal review of an existing property investment — not a new purchase.
-We look at every document, every registration, and every compliance obligation to identify what is correct, what is missing, and what needs to be fixed.
+A real estate investment audit in Colombia is a complete legal review of an existing property investment—not a new purchase.
+We examine every document, every registration, and every compliance obligation to identify what is correct, what is missing, and what needs to be fixed.
 Here is what the audit covers:

-We obtain the current certificado de tradición y libertad and verify the property is registered in your name without any unexpected annotations new liens, court orders, or restrictions that appeared after your purchase.
-A property that was clean at closing can acquire problems afterward.
+We obtain the current certificate of title and freedom and verify the property is registered in your name without any unexpected annotations, new liens, court orders, or restrictions that appeared after your purchase.
+A property that was clear at closing can acquire problems afterward.
 We confirm the current status.

 Deed verification

-We review the escritura pública to confirm it accurately describes the property, correctly identifies you as the buyer, and matches the FDI registration amount.
-Errors in the deed wrong area, wrong price, wrong name affect your ability to sell and create DIAN compliance issues.
-We identify them before they surface in a future transaction.
+We review the public deed to confirm it accurately describes the property, correctly identifies you as the buyer, and matches the FDI registration amount.
+Errors in the deed, such as the wrong area, wrong price, or wrong name, can affect your ability to sell and create DIAN compliance issues.
+We identify these problems before they arise in a future transaction.

-We review your Banco de la República FDI registration to confirm it was filed, the amount matches the deed, and the registration is in the correct name and form.
-Missing or incorrect FDI registration is the most common legal gap we find in our real estate investment audit Colombia work and it affects both visa eligibility and repatriation rights.
+We review your Bank of the Republic FDI registration to confirm it was filed, the amount matches the deed, and the registration is in the correct name and format.
+Missing or incorrect FDI registration is the most common legal gap we find in our real estate investment audit work in Colombia, and it affects both visa eligibility and repatriation rights.

-We review the promesa de compraventa and any other contracts signed during the transaction checking whether all conditions were met at closing, whether any obligations of the seller remain outstanding, and whether any clause creates a continuing obligation or liability for the buyer.
+We review the purchase agreement and any other contracts signed during the transaction, checking whether all conditions were met at closing, whether any obligations of the seller remain outstanding, and whether any clause creates a continuing obligation or liability for the buyer.

 Tax compliance check

-We verify that the impuesto predial is registered in your name, that tax payments are current, and that no outstanding valorización or municipal assessment has accumulated since the purchase.
+We verify that the property tax is registered in your name, that tax payments are current, and that no outstanding valorization or municipal assessment has accumulated since the purchase.
 We also check whether DIAN foreign asset declaration obligations apply to your situation and whether they have been met.

 Utility and HOA status

-We confirm that utility accounts and HOA (administración) membership are correctly transferred to your name and that no debts from the previous owner remain open on the property account.
+We confirm that utility accounts and HOA (administration) membership are correctly transferred to your name and that no debts from the previous owner remain open on the property account.

 Visa eligibility confirmation

-If your goal is an investor visa based on this property, we assess whether the existing documentation FDI certificate, deed, certified valuation is complete and meets current Cancillería requirements.
-We identify any gaps that would cause a visa rejection before you apply.
+If your goal is an investor visa based on this property, we will assess whether the existing documentation (FDI certificate, deed, certified valuation) is complete and meets current Cancillería requirements.
+We will identify any gaps that would cause a visa rejection before you apply.

 Written audit report